jzav/silent-runner/README.md

 That argument is treated as the script or executable path, and all remaining arguments are treated as child arguments.

+The child script or executable command is passed to `cmd.exe` for resolution and is not pre-resolved by SilentRunner.
+Relative child commands are therefore resolved in the child working directory, which can be specified with `--cwd`.

 Paths and arguments containing spaces should be enclosed in quotes.

 ### Raw mode